danielc777888/raylib-hs/README.md

 # raylib-hs
-- haskell bindings to raylib 4.0.0.0 game library
+- haskell bindings to raylib 4.0.0.0 game library for learning purposes
+- feel free to take any learnings/code and make it a package for the community

 ## TODO
 - use raylib parser to auto generate binding code